Advertisement

 READ ALSO - Worker, retiree or investor: What type of Spanish visa do I need?

-One option is the Golden Visa, which will allow you to work in Spain and register as an autónomo like above, but the catch is that you’ll have to have a spare €500,000 to spend on a property here before you can.
+Another option is the Golden Visa, which will allow you to work in Spain and register as an autónomo, but the catch is that you’ll have to have a spare €500,000 to spend on a property here before you can.

 More